 The slaughtered also include innocents killed in the womb.
 Fornication gives rise to babies, and the babies are not always wanted.
 As in pre-Christian societies, in such circumstances modern society claims the right to kill, long after the first trimester in which most miscarriages occur.
-(Because of miscarriages, abortion is not a black-and-white issue, and cf. Eccl 11:5.)
 One in five pregnancies worldwide and almost one in three in Europe end in abortion, amounting to more than 40 million deaths every year (Sedgh et al. 2012), though most abortions are within the first trimester.
 The rate is higher in Europe because marriage and family are less valued.
-One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [God], and these you sacrificed to be eaten.
-Was your whoring so small a matter that you slaughtered my children and gave them to the fire for them [for the idols]?”
+One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [God], and these you sacrificed to them [the idols] to be eaten.
+Was your whoring so small a matter that you slaughtered my children and gave them to the fire for them?”
 (Ezek 16:20f) Psalm 106 says that in doing so they sacrificed to demons.